Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 How the contributions of Jackie Robinson continue to shape the world today.

-In 1949, Buddy Johnson's song, "Did You See Jackie Robinson Hit That Ball?", reached number 13 on the charts, with Count Basie recording a famous version.
-The Dodgers also won the National League pennant but lost the 1949 World Series to the New York Yankees.
+In 1949, the song "Did You See Jackie Robinson Hit That Ball?" by Buddy Johnson reached number 13 on the charts, and Count Basie recorded a famous version.
+The Dodgers won the National League pennant but lost the 1949 World Series to the New York Yankees.

 December 1956: NAACP Spingarn Medal

-In December 1956, the NAACP recognized Jackie Robinson with the Spingarn Medal, which it awards annually for the highest achievement by an African-American.
+In December 1956, the NAACP recognized Jackie Robinson with the Spingarn Medal, awarded annually for the highest achievement by an African-American.

-In July 1959, the Boston Red Sox became the final major league team to integrate its roster, more than 14 years after Jackie Robinson's humiliating tryout.
+In July 1959, more than 14 years after a tryout that subjected Jackie Robinson to racial epithets, the Boston Red Sox became the final major league team to integrate its roster.

 October 1959: Robinson Protests Segregation at Greenville Airport